gyjbb/LC-Python25/README.md

 June 26, 2023  4h

-Congratulations!\
+Congratulations!
 This is the 25th day for leetcode python study.
-Today we will learn more about the Backtracking!\
+Today we will learn more about Backtracking!
-The challenges today are about how to use set to remove duplicates, and how to cut branch in the for loop.
-And only collecte the desired results in the backtracking function.\
+The challenges today are about how to use a set to remove duplicates, and how to cut branches in the for loop.
+And only collect the desired results in the backtracking function.
 And we also learned the permutation questions here.
-No startIndex is needed, But we used set to remove duplicates and distinguished how to remove duplicates on the same tree layer and on the tree branch again.
+No startIndex is needed, But we used a set to remove duplicates and distinguished how to remove duplicates on the same tree layer and on the tree branch again.

 ## 491.Non-decreasing Subsequences